 Five Steps to Better Construction Schedule Risk Management

-On January 8, 2021 by Saj Yaqub, PRINCIPAL SOLUTION CONSULTANT, ORACLE CONTRUCTION & ENGINEERING
+BY: Saj Yaqub, PRINCIPAL SOLUTION CONSULTANT, ORACLE CONSTRUCTION & ENGINEERING

 Risk is a constant when it comes to construction projects of all types and sizes.
 The variables at play are countless, ranging from unpredictable weather events, labor shortages, and supply chain disruption to unexpected global health, economic, and geopolitical events.